Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 When & how to surface pinpoint fixes

-Usability Issues
+Usability issues

 A comment-style UI confused some users.
 It felt like leaving feedback rather than making an edit.
 The "Pin edit" label added confusion.

-Position was equally tricky.
+Position was tricky.
 Adding it to the control panel felt disconnected from where users were actually looking.

 Solution: Contextual positions